Kosisochi/Portfolio/README.md

 # Education
-- Ph.D.
-Artificial Intelligence/Computer Science: School of Computer Science and Engineering, Victoria University of Wellington, Wellington, New Zealand
+- **Ph.D.
+Artificial Intelligence/Computer Science**: School of Computer Science and Engineering, Victoria University of Wellington, Wellington, New Zealand

-- M.Eng.
-Digital Electronic Engineering: Department of Electronic Engineering, University of Nigeria, Nsukka, Enugu, Nigeria
+- **M.Eng.
+Digital Electronic Engineering**: Department of Electronic Engineering, University of Nigeria, Nsukka, Enugu, Nigeria

-- B.Eng.
-Electronic Engineering: Department of Electronic Engineering, University of Nigeria, Nsukka, Enugu, Nigeria
+- **B.Eng.
+Electronic Engineering**: Department of Electronic Engineering, University of Nigeria, Nsukka, Enugu, Nigeria

 # Work Experience
 **Senior Business Data Analyst**

-**Bank of Montreal | Toronto, Ontario	(Contract) Aug 2024 – Present**
+**Bank of Montreal | Toronto, Ontario	( Aug 2024 – Present)**
 - Led the data validation, reconciliation, and cleaning of thousands of third-party supplier records, consolidating multiple data sources into a single, centralized repository, resulting in a 95% reduction in data discrepancies and improved data accuracy.
 - Conducted data quality checks to update supplier records, to handle duplicates and missing data which enhanced data completeness and reduced manual data entry time by 80%.
 - Built a transformer-based abstractive text summarization model to provide short descriptions of over 3000 third-party supplier services from an average of 800 characters to less than 250 characters per description, reducing the time taken from over 3 months to 5 minutes.